StreetResearch/CDSA-Tools/README.md

     <ol>
       <li>Molecular Weight Calculator</li>
       <li>GPC processing and data plotting (supports multiple samples, uses Mw and WF/dLogM data).
         <br>To use this scrpt, just place it in the same folder as your GPC data.
-Currently this only supports Malvern Omnisec instruments.
+Currently this supports Malvern Omnisec instruments and Wyatt/Agilent insturments.
-        <br>An example of the data input format needed can be found in the 'GPC processing' folder.</li>
+        <br>Examples of the data input format needed can be found in the 'GPC processing' folder.</li>
+      <li>HPLC processing and data plotting.
+        <br>Supports Shimadzu insturments.</li>
+      <li>UV-Vis processing and data plotting.
+        <br>Supports Agilent insturments.</li>
+      <li>CD processing and data plotting.
+        <br>This is a work in progress.</li>
+      <li>Magritek Benchtop NMR Folder Cleanup.
+        <br>This script deletes the shim and standby datasets from a backup folder to save space.</li>
     </ol>
   </li>
 <br>